EDRIXS/RIXSREXS2025-tutorial/tutorials/AIM/AIM.md

 # RIXS calculations for an Anderson Impurity Model
 An Anderson Impurity Model (AIM) refers to a Hamiltonian with a set of correlated orbitals, often called the impurity or metal states, that hybridize with a set of uncorrelated orbitals, often called the ligands or bath states.

 This example examines RIXS simulations for NiPS₃ based on Ref. [^1].
-The code used can be seen in `helper_function.py` when running the example.
+The code used can be seen in [helper_function.py](https://github.com/EDRIXS/RIXSREXS2025-tutorial/blob/main/tutorials/AIM/helper_function.py).
 A more detailed description of AIMs in EDRIXS is available [here](https://edrixs.github.io/edrixs/auto_examples/example_3_AIM_XAS.html#sphx-glr-auto-examples-example-3-aim-xas-py).

 ![AIM](./levels.png)